Rudxain/ideas/software/Triple-lang/README.md

 Ideally, this lang should have an opt-in stable ABI in the future.
 I say "opt-in" because you don't have to sacrifice optimizations for your entire program, only the parts that expose ABIs will be left intact.

 ## Zogah
 Its name is basically "Zoe"×"Logan"×"Hannah", and is somewhat inspired by Ada.
-Call me sexist/transphobic all you want, but I wanted this name to be "feminine" as it creates contrast with Crankett's "masculinity".
+Call me sexist/transphobic all you want, but I wanted this name to be "feminine" as it creates contrast with Cranket's "masculinity".

 _Zogah is a dreamer_ (idealist, I guess), she isn't concerned with "real world" problems.
 As such, she is a big fan of [λC](https://en.wikipedia.org/wiki/Lambda_calculus).